Sir-Kuhnhero/Hexapod/README.md

 ![alt text](https://github.com/Sir-Kuhnhero/Hexapod/blob/main/Wiring%20Diagram%204K.png?raw=true)

 Connect everything like in the wiring diagram above.
+You will see where to place te servo drivers in an image bellow.
 Be sure to use shielded wire for the connection between the STM32 and the servo drivers.
 I had some problems with interference without it.

 One thing missing here is the XT60 connection between the battery and the rest of the circuit.
-You need a way to shut the hexapod down.
+You need a way to shut the hexapod down and recharge the battery.

 The LEDs are all connected in series in this order: Eye Centre, Eye middle ring, Eye outer ring, bottom ring, leg[ (front right) root -> tip (proceeding clockwise)